elon-fin-data/lab00-getting-started-git/README.md

-# :wave: The Basics of GitHub
+# :wave: Getting started with git, Github, and Codespaces

 ## 🤓 Course overview and learning outcomes